ibn-salem/position_effect/README.md

 Subjects with more than one HPO annotation have multiple lines in the file with the same ID in the first column

 The second input file `BREAKPOINTS_BED` is a BED file wiht breakpoint locations.
-In the fourth column should contain the patient ID with additinaol breakpoint identifiers separated by undersocre `_`.
+In the fourth column should contain the patient ID with additional breakpoint identifiers separated by undersocre `_`.
 For example `DGAP111_A` and `DGAP111_B`.

 The output file `OUTPUT_FILE` contains all breakpoints with an additional column with a comma-separated list of phenotypes.